 How to Care for Natural Hair in the Winter

-Curly hair thrives on moisture and protection.
+Curly hair thrives on and protection.
 If you can keep your hair moisturized and covered throughout the winter, your curls will survive the cold better.

 Here are a few of the best ways to care for your hair in the winter: